LydRod206/codequiz/README.md

 CSS
 JavaScript
 Credits
-This code quiz application was created by [Your Name] as a simple project to practice JavaScript programming skills.
+This code quiz application was created by @LydRod206 as a simple project to practice JavaScript programming skills.

 License
 This project is open source and available under the MIT License.

 Contact
-For any questions, issues, or suggestions, please contact [Your Email Address].
-Thank you!<|endoftext|>
+For any questions, issues, or suggestions, please contact annalydiar@gmail.com